 We have reached the potty training stage in our home.
 There have been a few instances of running with a full potty saying “Mama look!” followed by tripping.
 Needless to say, our area rug was developing a less-than-pleasant odor.
 I refuse to use commercial carpet cleaning products.
 Have you read what’s in those things?
 My kids spend the majority of their day playing on this rug and I guarantee that no amount of going over it with the machine will rinse and suck out all the residue.
 No thank you!

 The Today Show did a piece a few years back that really struck home for me.
 It was called The Dirty Truth About Cleaning Products.
 They take a look at the words danger, warning, caution and the lack of transparency with these products.
 What I find amazing is that, once again, the EU has a stronger stance on chemical transparency and usage than the US.
 Have we not seen this before with GMOs and Egg Safety?
 I digress…

-The biggest issues with carpet cleaners comes from naphthalene.
+The biggest issue with carpet cleaners comes from naphthalene.
 Can I just say “yuck” for all of us?
-Naphthalene is made from crude oil or coal-tar.
-It’s found in cigarette smoke, car exhaust fumes, and is used as a pesticide in the US.
+Naphthalene is made from crude oil or coal tar.
+It’s found in cigarette smoke, and car exhaust fumes, and is used as a pesticide in the US.
 It’s also used for mothballs and carpet cleaners, as well as over a dozen other cleaning products.
-If you can smell the moth balls, you’re inhaling it.
+If you can smell the mothballs, you’re inhaling them.
 If you get cleaner on your hands either through splashing some on your hand or in today’s case, walking on the damp carpet, you’re absorbing it into your skin and it’s damaging your skin cells.
 Picture your children playing in a tar pit.
 Yup, that’s carpet cleaner for you.